glyden/msp-realestate/README.md

 # msp-realestate
-Simple predictive models of home prices in MSP
+Simple predictive models of home prices in MSP, courtesy of Jon Miller